tcnksm/license/README.md

 ![](http://g.recordit.co/FRKXgTvrml.gif)

-If you feel difficulty to choose LICENSE of project, you can use `-choose` option and it will ask you to choose LICESE like [choosealicense.com/](http://choosealicense.com/),
+If you feel difficulty to choose LICENSE, you can choose one like [choosealicense.com/](http://choosealicense.com/),

 ![](http://g.recordit.co/2MZs3RTnSd.gif)